Junonia

 Junonia is a genus of nymphalid butterflies, described by Jacob Hübner in 1819.
 They are commonly known as buckeyes, pansies or commodores.
-This genus flies on every continent except Antarctica.
+This genus flies on every continent except Antarctica and Europe.
 The genus contains roughly 30 to 35 species.

 Description

 These butterflies are medium to large (wingspan 40–110 mm).
 The ground colour is brown or grey suffused blue.
 Spots on the wings are orange, blue or pink and sometimes large.
 Many of the species can occur in several colour forms.
 The head is of moderate size with smooth, prominent eyes.
 The palpi are rather long, sharply pointed, ascending, generally convergent and scaly, sometimes more or less hairy.
 The antennae are of moderate length, generally with a rather short, abruptly formed club.
 The thorax is robust, ovate, rather sparingly clothed with hairs.
 The wing characters are: large, broad, variable in outline.
 Forewing: costa more or less arched, sometimes very strongly so; apical portion more or less produced, sometimes very prominent, with a strong projection on the hind margin at the extremity of the first discoidal nervule; hind margin always more or less dentate and emarginate, with, in many species, a considerable projection at extremity of third median nervule; inner margin nearly straight, or slightly emarginate about centre; discoidal cell generally closed by a slender nervule.
 Hindwing: costa strongly arched at base, and more or less so throughout; hind margin always more or less scalloped, sometimes simply rounded (without any marked projections), sometimes with a more or less elongate production of anal angle, and occasionally with a longer or shorter projection of hind margin at extremity of first median nervule; inner margins deeply grooved and entirely covering the under surface of the abdomen; discoidal cell generally open.
 The abdomen short, compressed, rather slender.

 The larvae are rather stout, almost of equal thickness throughout, armed with strong branched spines; sometimes with two short, similar spines on head.
 The pupae are moderately angulated, with raised tubercles on the back, head slightly bifid.
 Sometimes hardly angulated, the anterior portions more rounded.